jentic/jentic-openapi-tools/packages/jentic-openapi-datamodels/README.md

 # jentic-openapi-datamodels

-Low-level and high-level data models for OpenAPI specifications.
+Low-level data models for OpenAPI specifications.

 This package provides data model classes for representing OpenAPI specification objects in Python.